busstoptaktik/geodesy/ruminations/004-rumination.md

 ### Solution #3: The geodetic registry interface ("the resolver")

-Where PROJ supports both "find the proper transformation given input and output CRS", and "use this transformation - do not ask any questions", RG deems the concept of a resolver implausible in the general case, and leaves the implementation of one up the end user, by whom it may be implemented as part of a `Provider` data structure.
+Where PROJ supports both "find the proper transformation given input and output CRS", and "use this transformation - do not ask any questions", RG deems the concept of a resolver implausible in the general case, and leaves the implementation of one up the end user, by whom it may be implemented as part of a `Context` data structure.

 ### Document History